The role of authenticity in an overly staged online world

 This article is part of my December 2020 Gratitude series that help me end this year on a more positive and inspiring note.

 Photography was never a conscious choice for me.
-I bought a camera for myself as a graduation gift just so I can document my architecture studies and occasionally trips with my friends.
-That has been the case for 8 years and then somehow I got my first paid gig.
-Which I must say I thoroughly enjoyed.
+I bought myself a camera as a graduation gift, just so I could document my architecture studies and the occasional trip with friends.
+That was eight years ago, and somehow along the way, I got my first paid gig.
+Which, I must say, I thoroughly enjoyed.

-I did not even consider my photos as a hobby.
-When I got into marketing, it became kind of natural, that I started creating content.
-So I would say that I am a content creator rather than a photographer.
-It is often associated with influencers, but that is a misjudgment.
+I didn’t even consider my photos a hobby.
+When I got into marketing, it felt natural to start creating content, so I’d say I’m more of a content creator than a photographer.
+The term is often associated with influencers, but that’s a misjudgment.

-As we know, social media is not a reflection of reality.
-Whether it is bikini shots, sunsets, food, workspaces or cooking, people adjust everything they photograph.
-And that is okay.
-But as I started photographing people, I learned that I much prefer photos that are not staged and I started craving it.
-I loved making people feel good about themselves when they saw the images, but at the same time, I wanted to capture authenticity.
+As we all know, social media isn’t a reflection of reality.
+Whether it’s bikini shots, sunsets, food, workspaces, or cooking, people adjust almost everything they photograph.
+And I guess that’s okay.
+But when I started photographing people, I realised I preferred images that weren’t staged.
+I began craving that sense of realness.
+I loved making people feel good about themselves when they saw their photos, but I also wanted to capture authenticity.

 The answer was street photography.

-Seeing people in their natural habitats, I just waited for random moments, not moving or adjusting anything.
-People serving food, taking a break or playing board games on the curb.
-Just capturing the things as they are.
+Observing people in their natural environments, I would wait for random moments.
+Without moving or adjusting anything.
+People serving food, taking a break, or playing board games on the curb.
+Just capturing things as they are.
 Not great, not terrible.
+Just real.

-There is so much more I would like to say about this, but for now, here is a random pick of photos that are the reflection of what I love the most about photography.
-Documenting authenticity and playing with colours, to get across what I was feeling at the time.
-It is quite a vulnerable thing for me as I have never shared most of these photos.
-I am really grateful for my journey with photography and I can't wait to see where it takes me next.
+There’s so much more I’d like to say about this, but for now, here’s a small selection of photos that reflect what I love most about photography: documenting authenticity and playing with colour to express how I felt in the moment.
+It’s a vulnerable thing for me to share, as I’ve never shown most of these photos before.
+I’m truly grateful for my journey with photography, and I can’t wait to see where it takes me next.

 And one of my favourites: an elderly couple in winter Budapest captured on film.